Deploy a Sharded Cluster¶

 You can set the number of shards to deploy with the sharded cluster.
 Your cluster can have between 1 and 50 shards, inclusive.

-A sharded cluster with a single shard is not recommended for production environments.
-Single-shard sharded clusters do not provide the same high availability and horizontal scaling benefits as configurations with multiple shards.
+Don't create a sharded cluster with a single shard for production environments.
+Single-shard sharded clusters don't provide the same benefits as multi-shard configurations.

 Consideration for Upgrading a Replica Set to a Sharded Cluster¶

 your replica set deployment to a sharded cluster deployment.